Mam language: Non-verbal predicates

-Child Language
+Child language acquisition

 An overview of child language acquisition in Mam can be found in Pye (2017).
 Child language data for Mam challenge many theories of language acquisition and demonstrate the need for more extensive documentation of native American languages.

 Children acquiring Mam produce a higher proportion of verbs than children acquiring K’iche’, but a lower proportion of verbs compared to children acquiring Wastek and Chol.
 They produce a higher proportion of intransitive verbs relative to transitive verbs than children acquiring other Mayan languages (Pye, Pfeiler and Mateo Pedro 2017:22).
 Their high proportion of relational noun production is tied to their frequent use of intransitive verbs.